Bitcoin vs Ethereum: Complete Comparison (2026) | Comparison

 Bitcoin on Wikipedia (opens in new tab)

-Decentralized digital cryptocurrency and store of value launched in 2009
+Decentralized digital currency and store of value using blockchain technology

 - W